Saunder's vlei rat

 Saunder's vlei rat (Otomys saundersiae) is a species of rodent in the family Muridae.
 It is found only in South Africa.
 Its natural habitats are subtropical or tropical dry shrubland, Mediterranean-type shrubby vegetation, and subtropical or tropical high-altitude grassland.

+Taxonomy

+Saunder's vlei rat was described by Austin Roberts, a South African zoologist.
+Roberts originally described this taxon as a subspecies of tugelensis (Otomys angoniensis) in his 1929 description, but in 1951 he raised it to full species status.
+The species was named after Enid Saunders.

+The form karoensis, found in Western Cape Province, has been treated by some authors as a distinct species (G. M. Allen, 1939; Bohmann, 1952; Roberts, 1931; Taylor et al., 1993), while others have considered it a distinctive subspecies of Otomys saundersiae.